dmawardi/Go-Template/README.md

 This will run all files that match the testing file naming convention (\*\_test.go).

+### E2E Tests

+The e2e tests are in the /internal/controller folder.
+Any additionall feature added will require you to update the setup functions in the controllers_test.go file.

+#### Functions to update:

+- setupDBAuthAppModels (To setup controller, service, and repo for new models)
+- setupDatabase (To auto migrate)
+- furnishDb (For any fixtures you need preloaded for tests)

+Then proceed to create a new file for the tests of the new feature.

 #### Additional flags

 - "-V" prints more detailed results